 If you are looking a more relaxing hotel, we’ve stayed at Sycamore Spring Resort before and highly recommend it.
 Our family loves Onsen (hot springs) and it’s one of the few places we are aware of where you get your own private natural hot spring Jacuzzi.

 After arriving in the area, the first meal we had was at Sea Venture Restaurant.
 Before I get into the food, I noticed during the trip that generally everything in the area cost 15-20% less than the Bay Area, including restaurants.
 At Sea Venture, we had quite a bit of food as we were famished.
-We started with deconstructed bruschetta, peach salad, and their award winning clam chowder.
+We started with deconstructed bruschetta, peach salad, and their award-winning clam chowder.
 The peach salad and the bruschetta were average but the clam chowder was delicious!
 It was creamy and really thick with large pieces of clam and goodies and what stood out for us was the strong heavy bacon kick.

 For entree we had the shrimp and lobster vol-en-vent and their signature dish The Sea Venture.
 The vol-en-vent turned out much better than we expected.
 The lobster meat was tender and flavorful and matched really well with the sauce.
 The Sea Venture was not so memorable, I feel like our bouillabaisse recipe tastes better.
 For dessert we had the warm apple crostata and bananas’ foster sundae.
 Our kids were excited to see the sundae lit up with a ring of fire.
 For wine we had the Tolosa Chardonnay which was creamy with hints of peach and cranberries.

 While we were at dinner, we caught an amazing sight.
 Seated right next to window and we were able to see Shearwaters migrating through the Pismo Beach.
 It was an amazing sight seeing tens of thousands of birds flying through the area and chasing the poor fish that didn’t get eaten by the dolphins.
 The children were super excited to see dolphins in the wild so close to the shore!
-Check out the video below on the insane number of birds we saw.

 Besides Sea Venture, we also ate at legendary Firestone Grill in downtown SLO which was recommended on the Chowhound board.
 On our previous trip through SLO, the line was 50 people deep and couldn’t wait so we were glad we finally got to try it on this trip.
 Their tri-tip sandwich was juicy and flavorful and the ribs were yummy.
 Maybe my hope was too high so I would say it was a good meal, but I wouldn’t say it’s amazing.
 For dinner the next night we ate at Buona Tavola in downtown SLO.
 They have a beautiful heated patio in the back that is perfect for a summer meal.
 The food tasted pretty good, but the plating can be improved.
 Every dish came out looking like a mount of food with cheese spread on top.

 Besides eating, what else did we do?
 Well, we visited a few wineries!
 Central California wines are getting more and more popular so we went to Sausalito Canyon based on our friend’s recommendation.
 Sausalito Canyon specializes in Zinfandel and to tell you the truth, it’s the one varietal I was not familiar with.
-I didn’t have high expectation before the tasting but I was really surprised the wines were superb!
+I didn’t have high expectations before the tasting but I was really surprised the wines were superb!
 The wines had bright fruit flavors and were super smooth.
 My favorite was the Muchacho, a mix of Tempranillo, Zinfandel, and Cabernet Sauvignon.
 While we were at Sausalito Canyon, we were recommended Autry Cellars and their wines.
 Autry Cellars produces very limited cases (less than 100) of each wine and tasting room is quite small.
 But don’t let the small size fool you, the wines are fantastic and the tasting is only $5!

 Since it’s a family trip, we did plenty of children’s activities as well including visits to the San Luis Obispo Children’s Museum.
 It’s fun for children between the age of 3-8, children older than 8 could find the museum’s displays and activities a bit too young.
 The museum has a lot of hands on display that children can play with as well as an area upstairs for play and pretend.
 Besides the museum, we spent some time at Avila Beach and relaxed in the sun.
 What I really like about the beaches in the area is that parking is really close by.
 We were able to park practically right next to the beach so it was easy to unload and load our tents and gears.
 There are several small shops along the beach and we stopped by a local ice cream shop after playing in the sun.